 The Insights client has a critical role in extracting metadata from a host for analysis.
-Several privacy controls are available to manage the collection and transmission of host data so you can tailor the metadata that is extracted and transmitted for analysis.
+Several controls are available to manage the collection and transmission of host data so you can tailor the metadata that is extracted and transmitted for analysis.

 Open source client node

 The Insights client was developed with open source principles in mind.
 Insights client code is available for review and contribution.

 Minimal system metadata collected

 The Insights client collects the minimum necessary metadata and will pre-process it to target specific lines or facts within files where possible.
 This ensures the overall payload remains small, collecting what is necessary for analysis and avoiding key areas where sensitive data may be stored.

 Leverage existing firewall rules

 If a host is already subscribed to Red Hat Subscription Manager or to a connected Red Hat Satellite, the Insights client by default will leverage those existing and established connections for its communication with Red Hat.
 This means that no additional firewall rules or ports need to be added.